schemacrawler/SchemaCrawler-Shell/README.md

 SchemaCrawler is a free database schema discovery and comprehension tool.
 SchemaCrawler is available under a number of [licenses](http://sualeh.github.io/SchemaCrawler/license.html).

-This project provides an interactive shell for SchemaCrawler comamnds.
+This project provides an interactive shell for SchemaCrawler commands.
 See [information on how to use SchemaCrawler Interactive Shell](https://www.schemacrawler.com/schemacrawler-shell.html) on the SchemaCrawler website.

 ## To Build and Run